1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Who is at risk for rectal polyps?

-Individuals over 50, those with a family history of polyps or colorectal cancer, and patients with chronic inflammatory bowel disease are at higher risk.
+Patients at risk include older people (above 50 years), those with a history of polyps or colorectal cancer in their family, and with chronic inflammatory bowel disease.

 How soon can I return to work after removal?